 A few thoughts:

 City planning is difficult.
-To do it well and comprehensively takes lots of courage (in the face of resistance and vested interests whether from communities or within the corporation of the City itself) and nuance.
+To do it well and comprehensively takes lots of courage (in the face of resistance and vested interests whether from affected communities or within the corporation of the City itself) and nuance.
 It is a sophisticated balancing act.
-It should be done at arms length from local partisan politics as much as possible if it is to result in rational, equitable and defendable policies and a compelling vision.
+It should be done at arms length from local partisan politics as much as possible if it is to result in rational, equitable and defendable policies and a compelling urban vision.

 A good urban plan is not susceptible to planning by fiat or by ideological dogma.
-It is more than a checklist of specific objectives, laudable as some of these may be (more affordable housing, for example).
+It is more than a checklist of specific objectives, laudable as some of these may be (more affordable housing, say).
 A vision is required.
 A long term, comprehensive vision, which is backed up by thought-through policies and strategies for achieving that vision.
 Planning takes partnerships: the public, private and non-profit sectors all have a role to play.
 It cannot be a zero sum game in which some win all, while others feel that they have lost everything.
 That is not a recipe for city-making success, less still for a compelling urban vision.
 There is an art and skill in moulding a city into something that is both beautiful and functional.
-Beauty (i.e. considered design) is not superfluous, but central, especially in appealing both to a local sense of pride and to the human and financial capital that other smart cities are competing for.
+Beauty (i.e. considered design) is not superfluous, but central, especially in appealing both to a local sense of pride and to the human and financial capital that cities are increasingly competing for.

 Politicians need to resist the impulse to interfere too directly, and to trust their professional planning leaders.
 Politicizing the planning function to this degree is bad for Vancouver regardless of which political party is doing it.